-Only personal headphones should be used to listen to music or podcasts on personal devices as external speakers affects others.
+Only personal headphones should be used to listen to music or podcasts on personal devices as external speakers affect others.

 The bus driver is in charge of the bus and its passengers.
 If the bus driver deems it necessary to withhold riding privileges for a period of time because of unacceptable behaviour, the school will support this decision.
-Usually a student will receive a warning and the home will be notified prior to such disciplinary action.
+Usually, a student will receive a warning and the home will be notified prior to such disciplinary action.

-To facilitate quick disciplinary action, if behaviourial difficulties arise in the morning, the bus driver will report to the school en route.
+To facilitate quick disciplinary action, if behavioural difficulties arise in the morning, the bus driver will report to the school enroute.
 If after school, the bus driver will report them to the school administration via radio.
-Families will then be contacted by the principal or vice-principal.
+Families will then be contacted by the Principal or Vice Principal.